 Tips for Taking Small Children to The Georgia Aquarium

-The next morning we walked next door to the aquarium.
-To be honest I was a little nervous about how well the little ones would do but I prepared well and they did wonderfully.
+The next morning, we walked next door to the Georgia Aquarium.
+I was a little nervous about how well the little ones would do, but I prepared well, and they did wonderfully.

 My tired guys after a long day at the Aquarium.